 Test fitting worked out so well, I don’t think anything needs to be adjusted.

 I purchased Tinworks Fabrication engine mounts, then thought maybe I should just use the OEM V8 mounts.
 The problem was that I was setting the engine forward about 3 1/2″ so as to not need to modify the drive shaft.
 The Tinworks Fabrication mounts are made to attach in the front frame and cross member holes, so this made setting the engine forward very easy.
-Using the supplied adjustable mounting plates allowed me to get the engine within 1/8″ of what I had calculated!
+Using the supplied adjustable mounting plates and Anchor 2142 mounts allowed me to get the engine within 1/8″ of what I had calculated!

 After I purchased this oil pan I discovered the Super Shops SS11004 (Holley 302-2 dimensions) pan for less $.
 This pan is available in cast aluminum or black.